axieinfinity/ronin-documentation/docs/validators/governance/vote.md

 As a Governing Validator, you can vote on proposals created by other Governing Validators.

 ## Voting ratio
-* Proposals that are approved by more than or equal to 80% of Governing Validators will be executed.
+* A proposal is approved if at least 75% of the Governing Validators approved it.
-* Proposals that are rejected by more than or equal to 20% of Governing Validators will be rejected and closed.
+* A proposal is rejected (and closed) if at least 25% of the Governing Validators rejected it.
 * Proposals that are neither approved nor rejected within 14 days will expire and be closed automatically.

 ## Cast your vote